MPH Public Health (Web-based Learning) / Course details

 - Equip students with the skills to apply core principles of Infection Prevention and Control in their professional settings.

-- Analyse the evidence-base for healthcare associated infections and discuss the impact on and implications for public health.
+B1 Analyse the evidence-base for healthcare associated infections and discuss the global burden and implications for public health

-- Critically appraise the evidence-base informing policy, frameworks and best practice in Infection Prevention and Control.
+B2 Critically appraise the evidence-base informing policy, frameworks and best practice in Infection Prevention and Control

-- Develop and apply Infection Prevention and Control strategies in real world settings.
+C1 Apply Infection Prevention and Control principles to real world scenarios

-- Apply root cause analysis, audit or outbreak investigation of healthcare associated infections in specific settings.
+C2 Apply root cause analysis, audit or outbreak investigation of healthcare associated infections in specific settings

 - Burden of disease from healthcare associated infections.